 Read the Pre-Arrival Information thoroughly prior to applying for your visa.

-Make sure your passport is valid for yourself and for any accompanying dependents for at least 6 months past your anticipated start date.
+Make sure your passport is valid for yourself and for any accompanying dependents.

-Contact the U.S. Consulate to schedule an appointment according to the instructions on the Consulate website.
-Ask for any additional information about requirements for your visa application appointment.
+Contact the U.S. Consulate to schedule an appointment.
+Ask for additional information about requirements for the visa application appointment.
 You will probably be able to complete some of the preliminary requirements online.

-Attend your interview at the consulate.
-Follow their instructions for waiting for your visa.
+Attend the consulate interview.
+Follow their instructions for waiting for the visa.